Fellows of the Irish Genealogical Research Society

 Nick also initiated and runs a project to produce a name index of the Registry of Deeds in Dublin.

 Eileen O’Byrne has been involved in Irish genealogy, both professionally and in a voluntary capacity, for as long as anyone can remember.
 Over several decades, her lectures, her writings and her professional consultancy activities have put many, many hundreds of enquirers in her debt – not least those from home and abroad who have encountered her as a volunteer member of the Genealogy Service provided by the Association of Professional Genealogists in Ireland in the National Archives in Dublin.

 Eileen has quite unselfishly shared her vast knowledge of Irish genealogy, and the sources through which to trace it, with many people over the years.
 She has spoken at numerous conferences and at every one of the Irish Genealogical Congresses.
 Her colleagues in Ireland regard her as the country’s most knowledgeable of present living genealogists.

 Máire Mac Conghail

-Máire Mac Conghail has been a member of the IGRS Council for several years and is one of the most active members of the Association of Professional Genealogists in Ireland (now AGI).
+Máire Mac Conghail has been a member of the IGRS Council for several years, was chairperson of the Ireland Branch for many years and is currently President of Accredited Genealogists Ireland.